geveh/GLOFsize/README.md

 *Main outputs*:
 - "rgiO2_dissolved_outlines.shp" (Merged outlines of the RGI O2 according to the 13 study regions in ESRI shapefile format)
-- "*RegionXYZ*_buffer.shp") (Buffers around glaciers for the 13 study regions in ESRI shapefile format)
+- "*RegionXYZ*_buffer.shp" (Separate buffers around glaciers for the 13 study regions in ESRI shapefile format)
+- "dissolved_buffer.shp" (All buffers around glaciers as one ESRI shapefile)
 - "glacier_buffers_split_by_O2_no_fid_correct_FULLNAME_2.gpkg" (A slightly manually corrected version of the regional glacier buffers with overlapping buffers removed in geopackage format)

 ---